-I keep all of my backups in a designated basket, and when my bathroom soap or shampoo finish, I can simply go to my basket and fish out a brand new one.
+I keep all of my backups in a designated basket, and when my bathroom soap or shampoo finishes, I can simply go to my basket and fish out a brand-new one.

 If you know you’re going somewhere the next day, prepare everything the night before.
 Outfit, shoes and even accessories!

-This will free up so much time in the morning for you, time you can use to catch up on some shut-eye or sipping on your coffee slowly.
+This will free up so much time in the morning for you, time you can use to catch up on some shut-eye or sip your coffee slowly.

 I also have a post on how to get ready faster in the morning if you’d like more tips on how to be out the door in record time!